-Girl Scouts of Utah (GSU) requires all operational and program volunteers to take Youth Protection Policy Training once every three (3) years.
-This training can be taken online through the gsLearn platform.

-Refer to the Girl Scouts of Utah Youth Protection Addendum on gsLearn for detailed information and processes surrounding the report of child abuse or neglect.
+Girl Scouts of Utah (GSU) requires all operational and program volunteers to agree to adhere to all abuse prevention policies and procedures as set forth by Girl Scouts of the USA and Girl Scouts of Utah and completed the required Child Abuse and Neglect Prevention training.
+This training must be taken online through the gsLearn platform.
+Refer to the Girl Scouts of Utah Youth Protection Policies for detailed information and processes surrounding the report of child abuse or neglect.